What Are My Options When My MCA Lender is Harassing My Customers?

 There's a non-bankruptcy option and a bankruptcy option.
 The non-bankruptcy option is using an attorney to intervene between you and them, and negotiating something that will call for the immediate release of that UCC, so that your customer relationship can be kept intact.

 The bankruptcy option is more definitive, but much more severe.
-If you think you personally, or maybe your business, needs to file bankruptcy, that will bring an immediate stop to the liens caused by UCC or a judgment that is preventing that money from reaching you and going to your creditors instead.
+Filing bankruptcy will bring an immediate stop to the liens caused by UCC or a judgment that is preventing your money from reaching you and going to your creditors instead.

 Every situation is unique.
 If you have questions, contact our office.
 We'd love to help.